suitenumerique/hackdays2025/submissions/doc-spec/README.md

 - All users of Docs which have pre-existing ".docx" documents (may be applicable to Drive users as well)
 - IT deciders which want to understand the full process of moving to Docs
 - Developers writing imports for other document types or sources
+- BlockNote improved due to fixing the issues we found

 ## Next Steps
 (If you were to continue, what next steps or developments would you envision?)